-Food packaging, smartphones and solar panels: Biaxially oriented polyester film (PET-BO) is being used worldwide.
-In view of sustainability aspects, the material is currently questioned though.
-Improvements in the lines help making production more sustainable.
+Food packaging, smart phones and solar panels: Biaxially oriented polyester film is being used worldwide.
+But the material is under scrutiny from a sustainability perspective.
+Plant improvements have the potential to make production more sustainable in many ways.

-Films made of biaxially oriented PET have high tensile strength as well as chemical, mechanical and thermal stability.
-According to Wood Mackenzie's "BOPET Film Global Supply Demand Report" published in May 2019, the special film has recorded annual growth rates of 6.7 % since 2013.
-In 2018 alone, a total volume of 5 million tons has been produced, which corresponds to a turnover of almost EUR 11 billion.
-In the next five years another 1.1 million tons are to be added.
+Films made of biaxially stretched PET (BOPET) have a high tensile strength as well as chemical, mechanical and thermal stability.
+According to Wood Mackenzie's "BOPET Film Global Supply Demand Report" published in May 2019, this specialty film has recorded annual growth rates of 6.7 % since 2013.
+An overall quantity of 5 million tonnes was produced in 2018 alone, which corresponds to a turnover of almost 11 billion euros.
+In the next five years, another 1.1 million tonnes are expected to be produced.

-The recyclability of the PET-BO film itself is also becoming increasingly important.
-DORNIER is confident that polyester films can make a significant contribution to achieving the increasingly ambitious goals for the reuse of recycled materials for packaging.
-The special characteristics of PET also have an impact here: because the film has a good intrinsic barrier against oxygen, Wandinger says, the material can be brought to a level that even meets ultra-high barrier requirements quickly and cost-effectively with wafer-thin coatings of aluminium oxide.
+The recyclability of the BOPET film itself is also becoming more and more important.
+DORNIER is confident that polyester films can make a significant contribution to achieving the continuously increasing ambitious targets for the use of recycled material in packaging.
+The special characteristics of PET also influence this: because the film itself has a good intrinsic barrier against oxygen, Wandinger says that even with extremely thin coatings of aluminum oxide, the material can be quickly and cost-effectively brought to a level that meets even ultra high barrier requirements.

 Transport and electric mobility